Agigen/Agigen-Website-Hugo/README.md

-For rebuilding the site content: Run ./watch-hugo.sh
+For rebuilding the site content and run a local web server on port 1313: Run ./watch-hugo.sh

 You require Hugo, a static site generator built in Go.